Back to stories

 The timing of Alpamayo 1.5 comes as the AV industry enters what many observers consider its third wave.
 The first wave was characterized by optimism and moonshot timelines.
 The second by retrenchment and realism as technical difficulty became apparent.
 The third wave — underway now — is defined by genuine capability advances, particularly driven by AI reasoning models applied to driving tasks.

-NVIDIA's DRIVE Hyperion platform, its partnerships with companies like Uber and others, and now Alpamayo's continued development all signal that NVIDIA is positioning itself to be central to this third wave — not just as a chip supplier, but as a platform company for the autonomous era.
+NVIDIA's DRIVE Hyperion platform, its partnerships with companies like Uber, the GTC stage where Mistral launched its Forge platform alongside NVIDIA, and now Alpamayo's continued development all signal that NVIDIA is positioning itself to be central to this third wave — not just as a chip supplier, but as a platform company for the autonomous era.

 For developers working on AV systems, Alpamayo 1.5 is worth examining.
 The combination of models, data, and simulation in a single open platform reduces the infrastructure burden significantly and gives teams a credible foundation to build on.